 |Second early potatoes||From mid March||37cm (15") apart||75cm (30") apart||13 weeks from planting|

 |Early maincrop potatoes||From late March||45cm (18") apart||75cm (30") apart||15 weeks from planting|

 |Maincrop potatoes||From late March||45cm (18") apart||75cm (30") apart||20 weeks from planting|

 |Second cropping potatoes||Early August||30cm (12") apart||60cm (24") apart||11 weeks from planting|

-Lifting times will vary depending on the growing season, weather conditions at harvest time and the size of tuber you want.
-However the table above provides a rough guide for each crop type.
-Start to harvest first earlies as 'new potatoes' when the plants begin to flower, approximately 10 weeks from planting.
-Tubers will generally become larger the longer their growing period.
+Harvest times vary depending on the growing season, weather conditions at harvest time, and the size of tuber you want.
+Check out the table above for a rough guide for each crop type.